sdc-china/IDA-doc/_posts/2018-02-01-tutorial-create-a-test-project-and-generate-test-cases.md

      **Notes**
      IDA caches applications and toolkits list per server, you could refresh the cache by clicking the ![][tutorial_refresh_icon] next to the 'Process App'.
-     If you want to create a test project for **CASE**, please configure the **Case Object Store** first, refer to [Add Case Object Store configuration to a BPM server](https://sdc-china.github.io/IDA-doc/administration/administration-bpm-configuration.html#add-case-object-store-configuration-to-a-bpm-server).
+     If you want to create a test project for **CASE**, please configure the **Case Object Store** first, refer to [Add Case Object Store configuration to a BAW server](https://sdc-china.github.io/IDA-doc/administration/administration-bpm-configuration.html#add-case-object-store-configuration-to-a-bpm-server).

   2. Click **Create** button, you will enter into project dashboard page.